-The clinical review team will report to the clinical senate council which will agree the report and be accountable for the advice contained in the final report.
+The clinical review team will report to the clinical senate council which will agree the report and is accountable for the advice contained in the final report.

-Clinical senate council will submit the report to the sponsoring organisation and this clinical advice will be considered as part of the NHS England assurance process for service change proposals.
+The clinical senate council will submit the report to the sponsoring organisation and this clinical advice will be considered as part of the NHS England assurance process for service change proposals.